Mastering Dangerous Vibrations

 AIC: Active damping of combustion oscillations

-Active damping with AIC has no alternative, especially in situations where it is not possible to avoid combustion oscillations, e.g. due to a change in combustion control.
+Especially in situations where it is not possible to avoid combustion oscillations, e.g. due to a change in combustion control, active damping with AIC is the only possible solution.

 - Active damping of self-excited combustion oscillations, also known as thermoacoustic oscillations, pulsations or humming